 Neighbourhood plans are officially recognised and provide a legally robust opportunity for communities to produce positive and ambitious sustainable energy plans.

 The West of England Combined Authority (WECA) is made up of three of the councils in the region – Bath & North East Somerset, Bristol and South Gloucestershire and chaired by the West of England Mayor.
-Central Government has delegated spending on the region’s transport, housing, adult education and skills to WECA.
-The West of England Joint Spatial Plan will provide a new strategic planning context for all four West of England Districts for the period 2016 – 2036.
+Central Government has delegated spending to WECA on the region’s transport, housing, adult education and skills.
 WECA declared a climate emergency in July 2019.
 The South West Energy Hub is managed by the West of England Combined Authority and funded by the Department for Business, Energy and Industrial Strategy.
 The team provides free expert advice and extra capacity to get public and voluntary sector energy schemes off the ground, for example helping with feasibility studies, planning applications and funding bids.